Differential Geometry of Contextuality: Generalized Contextuality and Generalized Probability Theories

-The ontic space $\Lambda$ is a simplicial theory, thus representing a classical measurement.
-The conditions state that the original theory, its states, effects, and transformations, can be embedded in $\Lambda$ and its probabilities codified in it as a coarse graining without violating classical probability theory in the sense of the Kolmogorov axioms \cite{schmid2020structure,Schmid2021}.
-This is equivalent to the non-necessity of negative values for the functions $\xi$, $\Gamma$ and $\mu$ \cite{Spekkens2008}.
+As the ontic representation is an embedding in a classical GPT, the ontic space $\Lambda$ is a simplicial set.
+The conditions of noncontextuality stated above assert that the original theory, its states, effects, and transformations, can be embedded in $\Lambda$, and its probabilities encoded in it as a coarse graining without violating classical probability theory in the sense of the Kolmogorov axioms \cite{schmid2020structure, Schmid2021}.
+Interestingly, this is equivalent to there being no need for negative values for the functions $\xi$, $\Gamma$, and $\mu$ when represented in an embedding as described above \cite{Spekkens2008}.